Notes and Domino’s consistently focused on the user

-Since the purchase of IBM Collaboration Software by HCL, a major global player of IT services companies, Notes Domino’s development has been in full swing.
+Since the purchase of IBM Collaboration Software by HCL, a major global player of IT service companies, the development of Notes and Domino is in full swing.
 Now HCL Technologies had invited to Milan from 26 to 28 February for the “Factory Tour”.
 This is the second time that HCL has invited selected minds to a deeper discussion about future technologies and plans for the newly acquired software division.
 So soon after the Think 2019, february 12-15 in San Francisco, there was already some exciting news from IBM and HCL.

 HCL Vice President Richard Jefts made it clear where he wanted to go with the acquired product portfolio.
 His vision is to bring the purchased parts of collaboration, such as Domino, Sametime, Portal, Connections, Commerce, etc., closer together and develop them in one development area.
 For this purpose, all products are to be looked after in a single development department.